haircommander/enhancements-1/keps/sig-node/2400-node-swap/README.md

 - **2024-05-23:** Mount tmpfs memory-backed volumes with a noswap option if supported [#124060](https://github.com/kubernetes/kubernetes/pull/124060).
 - **2024-07-22:** Restrict access to swap for containers in high priority Pods [#125277](https://github.com/kubernetes/kubernetes/pull/125277).
 - **2024-08-28:** Updates to KEP, GA requirements and intention to release in version 1.32.
+- **2024-10-15:** Updates to KEPs to reflect eviction and extensions.

 ## Drawbacks